DjamelToufouti/Hadoop/Hive/readme.md

-# Hive and beeline: Transform a .csv file to an .orc file
+# Hive and beeline: Transform .csv to .orc

 ### Create a drivers folder in the HDFS home
 ```